Burning Brightly Qi Gong & Meditation

 A consistent qi gong and meditation practice satisfies ALL seven categories

-Managing your stress: far too often we find ourselves in a state of overwhelm, with too many items on our To Do List.
-We experience and, sadly, normalise the near constant stress in our day to day lives.
-Qi gong is ‘meditation in motion’.
-Meditation has been scientifically proven and validated to lower our cortisol levels and bring our mind and body back into balance.
+Far too often we find ourselves in a state of overwhelm.
+We sadly normalise the near constant stress in our lives.
+Qi gong is meditation in motion and can generate a state of relaxation.
 In qi gong we slow down to calm down.

-Movement and exercise: we all are aware how important it is to move our body on a regular basis.
-Exercise does not have to be high intensityor sweaty or exhausting.
+We all are aware how important it is to move our body on a regular basis.
+Exercise does not have to be high intensity or sweaty or exhausting.
 Qi gong is a low impact form of exercise incorporating stretching and slow flowing sequences.

-Cognitive enhancement: the brain is like any other part of our body; we need to use it or lose it.
-Qi gong flows require us to move in different ways and not simply switch off and go through the motions.
+The brain is like any other part of our body; we need to use it or lose it.
+The gentle flowing moves of Qi gong often require us to move in different ways and coordinate breath with movement, helping maintain good cognitive function.

-Sleeping soundly: we all know how great it feels waking up after a good night’s sleep.
-Qi gong not only lowers our stress levels, it also allows us to increase our yin energy – the energy we need to fall asleep, and stay asleep throughout the night.
+We all know how great it feels waking up refreshed after a good night’s sleep.
+Qi gong not only lowers our stress levels and calms our nervous system, it also allows us to increase our yin energy – the energy we need to fall asleep, and stay asleep throughout the night.

-Social network: we are all more connected than ever, however more and more of us often feel isolated and lonely.
+Despite being more connected than ever, we can at times feel isolated or lonely.
 Scheduling a regular qi gong class in your diary is an easy way to increase your social contact and make friends.
 Burning Brightly runs Qi & Tea classes where you can stay for a cuppa and a blether.

-Nutrition: it can be confusing figuring out the never-ending maze of ‘healthy’ foods to consume.
-Following a simple qi gong outlook encourages you to think about not just what you eat, but how you eat, where you eat, are you eating seasonal produce and are you eating natural, unprocessed foods.
+It can be confusing figuring out the never-ending maze of ‘healthy’ foods to consume.
+Following a simple qi gong outlook encourages you to think about not just what you eat, but how you eat, where you eat, and when you eat.
 These all influence the impact of our diets on our health.

 Qi gong and meditation may be ancient practices, but they remain perfect for your health and wellbeing today